wavefrontHQ/docs/pages/doc/cardinality.md

 permalink: cardinality.html
 summary: Learn about how Wavefront deals with cardinality.
 ---
-High cardinality can cause a system slowdown and metrics retrieval issues.
 Wavefront supports high cardinality when dealing with timeseries data and infinite cardinality in its distributed tracing offering.
+However, high cardinality can cause a system slowdown and metrics retrieval issues.

-## Data Cardinality
+## What Is Data Cardinality?

 Data cardinality is the number of values in a set.
-When applied to databases, data cardinality is the number of distinct values in a table column, relative to the number of rows in the table.
+For example, in a database, data cardinality is the number of distinct values in a table column, relative to the number of rows in the table.
 The more distinct values that you have, the higher cardinality is.
-In monitoring, data cardinality refers to the number of series in a timeseries database.
+In monitoring, data cardinality refers to the number of series in a timeseries.

-Timeseries data in a simple form is labeled as a name, value, and timestamp.
+Generally, timeseries data in a simple form is labeled as a name, value, and timestamp.
 For example,

 `cpu.usage.user 24 1529590428`